 Theme Parks segment revenue increased in 2014 and 2013 primarily due to higher guest attendance and increases in per capita spending at our Orlando and Hollywood theme parks.
-The increase in 2014 was primarily due to new attractions, such as The Wizarding World of Harry Potter $^{\text{TM}}$ - Diagon Alley $^{\text{TM}}$ in Orlando and Despicable Me: Minion Mayhem in Hollywood.
-The increase in 2013 was primarily due to the continued success of The Wizarding World of Harry Potter $^{\text{TM}}$ attraction in Orlando and the Transformers attractions in Orlando and Hollywood.
+The increase in 2014 was primarily due to new attractions, such as The Wizarding World of Harry PotterTM - Diagon AlleyTM in Orlando and Despicable Me: Minion Mayhem in Hollywood.
+The increase in 2013 was primarily due to the continued success of The Wizarding World of Harry PotterTM - Wizarding World of Harry PotterTM + Diagon AlleyTM in Orlando and Despicable Me: Minion Mayhem in Hollywood.
+The increase in 2013 was primarily due to the continued success of The Wizarding World of Harry PotterTM + Transformers attractions in Orlando and Hollywood.